 Seal very well with aluminum foil

-Bake for 1 ½ hours, but depending on the oven, it may need less or more time
+Bake for 1 ½ to 2 hours, depending on the oven, it may need less or more time

 It is done when a thin knife comes out dry from the center

-Remove from water pot, remove the aluminum foil cover and let it cool off for about ½ hour before refrigerating
+Remove from oven and the water bath, remove the aluminum foil cover and let it cool off for about ½ hour before refrigerating

 Must be refrigerated overnight to ensure it is completely cooled off or it will fall apart when flipping out of the pot

 Run hot water on the outside of the pot for just a minute or so.